 The computer had been assembled by a professional system builder, but soon after I was in a place where I had little to no professional support.
 And there were hardware problems.
 I won’t go into their details, but suffice it to say that they got me from someone who had no idea of what lay inside that box to someone who enjoyed building PC’s.
 I even managed to overclock my 100MHz Pentium to 125MHz, a good 25% increase by today’s standards.
 I was in love with computers and had affectionately named mine Storm.

-My next PC, named Storm II to continue the lineage, was not a custom built one but a branded one – a 450MHz Pentium III, 32 GB of RAM and a 4GB hard drive.
+My next PC, named Storm II to continue the lineage, was not a custom built one but a branded one – a 450MHz Pentium III, 32 MB of RAM and a 4GB hard drive.
 The year was 1999.
 Having been used to 33MHz CPU speed increments, the 450MHz was a huge leap forward for me when compared to my earlier Pentium.
 I don’t quite recall what it had in terms of graphics and sound hardware, but it did have a PCI dial-up modem.
 So this was my first foray into the incredibly exciting world of the Internet.
 Needless to say, it taught me many new things and brought me in touch with many like-minded individuals.

 Storm II also gave me its share of problems.
 The 4GB Samsung hard drive would keep getting bad sectors.
 Every time the company technician replaced the hard drive, it would get bad sectors within the next couple of hours.
 I believe it was a bad hard drive model from Samsung as it was not fixed until they gave me a different model as replacement.
 Anyway, I had had enough of branded PC’s.
 I couldn’t even open the case without voiding the warranty and every time I would have to wait for their technician, even for silly things.
 Somewhere along the way I think I might have upgraded the RAM to 128MB but I’m not very sure.